ma-xu/hpc_yolo3/README.md

       results: resulted detection images.

-7. Remove all files in this three folders.
+7. Remove all files in these three folders.
 Do not delete the folders.
    ```
     rm Images/results/*
     rm Images/outputs/*